leaderlearnings/leaderlearnings.github.io/_drafts/2022-01-15-how-i-brought-my-really-old-macbook-back-to-life.md

 ```

 That computer doesn't have minimum RAM and video memory required for running a recent Ubuntu disto :(

+### Linux Distro

 After spending some time reading about low demanding Linux distros I endded up choosing Zorin OS Lite.
 It only requires 1GB RAM, is beautiful, has a solid basis (Ubuntu) and has been professionally maintained for a long time (since 2008).

+### Chrome OS - CloudReady

+As I was looking for a low demanding operating system, Chrome OS seem to be a good choice too.
+However Chrome OS is available only for OEMs.
+[CloudReady](https://www.neverware.com/freedownload#home-edition-install) is the solution, a Chrome OS build for the public.
+I got more excited when I found that Macbook2,1 used to be officially supported and was recently [decertified](https://cloudreadykb.neverware.com/s/article/End-of-Support-for-Intel-3rd-Generation-GPUs).

 ## Getting things done